A higher chromatic analogue of the image of J: Eilenberg-MacLane spaces

-If $U$ is not a subgroup of $H$, there is an element $u \in U$ that acts nontrivially on $\G_n / H$, and so the set of fixed points is empty.
-Conversely, if $U \leq H$, the action is trivial.
+and so $K \subseteq xHx^{-1}$.
+Thus this set is empty if $K$ is not subconjugate to $H$, and in fact the set of all such maps $f$, being determined by $x$, is given precisely by these cosets:

-Now, since $E_n^{hU} \simeq \Tot(B_U^\bullet)$ is (equivalent to) the totalisation of a cosimplicial $E_\infty$-algebra, we have
+Now, since $E_n^{hK} \simeq \Tot(B_K^\bullet)$ is (equivalent to) the totalisation of a cosimplicial $E_\infty$-algebra, we have

-Taking $B_U^\bullet$ to be a fibrant cosimplicial $E_\infty$-algebra, $\Map_{E_\infty}(A, B_U^\bullet)$ is a fibrant cosimplicial space.
+Taking $B_K^\bullet$ to be a fibrant cosimplicial $E_\infty$-algebra, $\Map_{E_\infty}(A, B_K^\bullet)$ is a fibrant cosimplicial space.
 Now, the projection to the set of components,

 is a levelwise equivalence of fibrant cosimplicial spaces; the fibrancy of domain and codomain yields an equivalence of totalisations.
-Therefore $\Map_{E_\infty}(A, E_n^{hU})$ is empty if $U$ is not a subgroup of $H$ and has components in bijection with $\G_n / H$ if it is.
+Therefore $\Map_{E_\infty}(A, E_n^{hK})$ is empty if $K$ is not subconjugate $H$ and has components in bijection with the set of $xH \in \G_n / H$ which conjugate $K$ into $H$.

-Finally, if $H = U$, the Morava modules of both $A$ and $E_n^{hU}$ are both isomorphic to $C(\G_n / U, {E_n}_*)$, so every element of the $E_\infty$ mapping space implements an isomorphism of Morava modules, and hence an equivalence.
+Finally, if $K = xHx^{-1}$, the Morava modules of both $A$ and $E_n^{hK}$ are both isomorphic to $C(\G_n / K, {E_n}_*)$, so the element of the $E_\infty$ mapping space corresponding to multiplication by $x$ implements an isomorphism of Morava modules, and hence an equivalence.

 \end{proof}